ridleytech/OpsPulse/README.md

 - This project stores a demo auth token in Keychain for demonstration purposes.
 - SwiftData is used for local persistence.

-## Troubleshooting

-### App can’t reach backend

-- Confirm `BackendConfig.baseURL` and `BackendConfig.wsURL` are correct.
-- If testing on a physical device, `localhost` will not point to your Mac; use your LAN IP or ngrok.

-### “Biometry not enrolled”

-- Enroll Face ID/Touch ID on device or enable biometrics in Simulator.
-- Or ensure your device has a passcode set so the app can fall back to passcode authentication.

-### Launch Screen keeps deselecting in Xcode

-- Ensure the target build setting `INFOPLIST_KEY_UILaunchStoryboardName` is set to `LaunchScreen`.